-If you see Error H202 or H505 (or H101 and H103) when trying to switch into multi-user mode, we’re here to help.
+If you see Error H202 or H505 (or H101 and H103) when you try to switch to multi-user mode, we’re here to help.
 These errors mean something is blocking the multi-user connection to your server.
 We'll show you how to fix the issue.

 If you haven’t already, follow the steps to install QuickBooks Database Server Manager on your server for each version of QuickBooks you use.
 Your server is the computer that hosts your company files.
-After you install Database Server Manager, continue with the sections below.
+After you install Database Server Manager:

 There are two ways to set up QuickBooks Database Server Manager: